JorgeSaicoski/golang-volley-live-score/README.md

 - **Golang**: The primary language for the backend.
 - **Ionic**: Used for the frontend (not included in this repository).
 - **Docker**: For containerization and deployment.
+- **Nix**: Used for creating reproducible development environments.

 ## Getting Started